Yasmine-B-O/python-statistics-project/README.md

 The goal of the project is to perform statistical analysis using Python on a dataset.

+## Contributors
+This project was completed by:
+- BOUABOUD Yasmin
+- EL KADI Salma

 ## Files
 - `projet proba.ipynb`: Jupyter Notebook containing data analysis and statistical methods
 - `StudentPerformanceFactors.csv`: Dataset used for the analysis